ayanopt/2023-momentum/README.md

 ## Overview

 2023-momentum is an algorithmic trading system I developed for SPY ETF trading using machine learning techniques.
 The system combines multiple models across different timeframes to identify profitable trades while managing risk through dynamic position sizing.
-What makes this system unique is its multi-timeframe approach and real-time execution capabilities.
+This is the first system I ever developed, so it can be a little disorganized.
 Refer to article.md, mkt_data.ipynb and **strat_book.pdf** for details.

 ## Key Features